Leo-H-Cao/CellularAutomaton/README.md

 Triangular neighborhoods are not fully working for games with mobile entities such as WaTor or Schelling Segregation.
-Triangular neighborhoods are currently not displayed in triangular shaped cells

-FileReader cannot parse XML files where nodes have more than one child node
+Triangular neighborhoods are currently not displayed in triangular shaped cells FileReader cannot parse XML files where nodes have more than one child node

 Noteworthy Features:

+Users can click on the grid and make changes to it in real time

 ### Impressions